- see all comments

 The pattern was added to your Sewing Patterns.

-Plus, if you want to make all of your clothes fit your body perfectly, be sure to check out our video on How to Make a Body Form!
+Plus, if you want to make all of your clothes fit your body perfectly, be sure to check out our video, How to Make a Body Form!
+Simply click on the play button right below to watch.

 Bra Fitting 101

-*Note: Please note that this is a general bra fitting guide and does not cover speciality bras, such as nursing/maternity bras, etc. If you have any specific bra fitting questions, please feel free to leave a comment below or leave a message on our Facebook page.
+Note: Please keep in mind that this is a general bra fitting guide and does not cover specialty bras, such as nursing/maternity bras, etc. If you have any specific bra fitting questions, please feel free to leave a comment below or leave a message on our Facebook page.

 1. Before starting, it should be noted that to find an accurate measurement, you should take your measurements topless or with a tight-fitting tank top or camisole.
 Since bras lay directly against our skin, we want as accurate a measurement as possible.